I wanted to take a minute to write about why having a financial reserve is important.

 Typically, individual consumers don’t plan for the future.
 According to Bankrate, 28% of US adults have no emergency savings, and 25% have a reserve fund that doesn’t even cover three months of living expenses.

-Interestingly there’ve been many articles about how the American consumers have saved (or paid off debt) with their Government stimulus checks, versus spending it.
-Of course, this is bad for businesses that are designed to extract all the money out of the American consumer that they can (think retailers).
+Interestingly, there’ve been many articles about how American consumers have saved (or paid off debt) with their Government stimulus checks versus spending it.
+Of course, this isn’t good for businesses designed to extract all the money out of the American consumer that they can (think retailers).
 Still, it shows an exciting shift to having a financial reserve versus debt spending.

 What large companies are doing.

-Large companies have credit lines on which to draw down, to help them get through tough times in business.
+Large companies have credit lines to draw down to help them get through tough times in business.
 Since the start of the pandemic, you have seen these companies:

-• increasing their cash position by drawing down their credit lines down to zero,
+• increasing their cash position by drawing their credit lines down to zero,

 • reducing or eliminating dividends,